AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/02-Ex1-introduction-transform-research-exercise.md

 ## Overview

 Marketing today requires not just creativity, but speed, insight, and data-driven decision-making.
-Microsoft 365 Copilot empowers Marketing professionals to meet these demands by serving as a trusted partner across their daily workflow: from gathering and synthesizing market intelligence, to analyzing trends, generating strategic recommendations, drafting marketing briefs, and building actionable campaign plans.
+Microsoft 365 Copilot empowers Marketing professionals to meet these demands by serving as a trusted partner across their daily workflow: from gathering and synthesizing market intelligence to analyzing trends, generating strategic recommendations, drafting marketing briefs, and building actionable campaign plans.

 In this hands-on experience, you step into the role of a Marketing professional at Relecloud, a global innovator in smart workspace technology.
 Relecloud is preparing to launch WorkSmart 360, a next-generation platform that uses AI and IoT technology to optimize office environments for energy efficiency and employee productivity.
 To ensure a successful launch, the Marketing team must quickly understand the market landscape, identify key trends, and translate insights into a compelling campaign strategy.